staticx288/SMART-Admin/docs/SMART-smartcontract-guide.md

    - Part is verified a second time by SMART-Vision
    - Tests are verified by SMART-Gatekeeper to make sure they are for this testing node and tech certifications.
    - ClientSmartPO and SmartSP loads to the dashboard
-   - Compliance module enforces pre-checks & certs
+   - Compliance module verifies pre-checks & certs completion
    - Standards are validated live
    - Maintenance readiness is checked (if linked)
-   - **Conditions are enforced in real-time** by backend modules
+   - **Conditions are verified in real-time** by backend modules

 > ✅ This all happens automatically.
 No manual setup needed at the station.